vijay-eis/rfcs/text/0000-localizing-api-messages.md

 *Cons*
 - Cannot disable a front-end module for a tenant if it hosts a mod-circulation translation key that is needed by another enabled front-end module.
+- Not all originating messages can be mapped to a frontend module

 ### Option 2a
 For each back-end module with translation keys create a dedicated front-end module with language files: